 C. Details of Transfers to Third Countries and Safeguards.
 Your personal data may be transferred to and accessed by Company offices worldwide, including to some countries which may be deemed by the European Union not to have an adequate level of protection of personal data.
 Transfers of personal data collected and processed in the European Union and processed within Company shall be made consistent with Fluor’s Binding Corporate Rules, which are posted at Fluor Data Protection Binding Corporate Rules Policy.
 This includes technical and organizational controls upon third parties who may receive your information.

-D. Other uses of personal data.
+D. Other uses of personal data, including Disclosure to Third Parties.
 In addition to the above, you acknowledge and consent to the fact that Company may maintain personal data and any other information you provide if required to do so by law or if Company has a good faith belief that disclosure is necessary to comply with legal process; to investigate, prevent or take action regarding suspected or actual illegal activities or to assist government enforcement agencies; to respond to claims of third parties; to protect Company’s or third party’s rights, property, safety; or to otherwise enforce this Agreement or the integrity of the site and data.
 You acknowledge and consent to such disclosure.
-Circumstances may arise where for business or technological reasons (e.g., for purposes of investigation, routine audits, site administration and improvement, data storage and recovery, and other analytics), it might be necessary for Company and its third party contractors/service providers acting on Company’s behalf to have access to personal information and content submitted via this site.
+Circumstances may arise where for business or technological reasons (e.g., for purposes of investigation, routine audits, site administration and improvement, data storage and recovery, and other analytics), it might be necessary for Company and certain of its third party contractors/service providers acting on Company’s behalf, to have access to personal information and content submitted via this site.
 It is Company's practice to require any such service providers who might have access to personal or confidential information in the course of providing services to Company to be bound by confidentiality obligations designed to protect any such personal or confidential information.

 E. Legal basis for processing.
 The legal basis for processing your personal data in the European Union is as follows.
 It may be necessary for compliance with legal obligations to which Company is subject, such as reporting of compliance with law to certain government agencies, to exercise its legal rights where it is necessary to do so, for example to detect, prevent and respond to fraud claims, intellectual property claims or violations of law, and may be necessary to safeguard the legitimate interests of Company, to ensure that it can effectively manage and communicate regarding its business efficiently, to perform investigations, and to carry out audits of compliance.
 When we process personal data to meet our legitimate interests, we always balance these against your fundamental rights and freedoms and we put in place robust safeguards to ensure that your privacy is protected.
 For more information about the balancing test that is carried out when we rely upon legitimate interests, please contact Company as indicated below.
 If Company asks for your consent to process your personal data, and your personal data is subject to European law, you may withdraw your consent at any time by contacting us.